ROCm/hipSPARSE/docs/howto/using-hipsparse.rst

 Asynchronous execution
 ======================

-Except for functions which allocate memory themselves, preventing asynchronicity, all hipSPARSE library functions are non-blocking and execute asynchronously with respect to the host, unless otherwise stated.
+Except for functions that allocate memory themselves, preventing asynchronicity, all hipSPARSE library functions are non-blocking and execute asynchronously with respect to the host, unless otherwise stated.
 These functions might return before the actual computation has finished.
 To force synchronization, use either :cpp:func:`hipDeviceSynchronize` or :cpp:func:`hipStreamSynchronize`.
-This ensures that all previously executed hipSPARSE functions on the device or in the stream have completed.
+This ensures that all previously executed hipSPARSE functions on the device or stream have been completed.

 Multiple streams and multiple devices
 =====================================